ihmeuw-msca/OneMod/docs/developer_guide/index.rst

 .. admonition:: Note
     :class: hint

-    For getting started and local environment setup, see :ref:`setup`.
+    For getting started and local environment setup, see :ref:`Setup <setup>`.

-    For testing instructions, see :ref:`running_tests`.
+    For testing instructions, see :ref:`Running Tests <running_tests>`.

-    For details on contributing to the codebase, see :ref:`contributing_code`.
+    For details on contributing to the codebase, see :ref:`Contributing Code <contributing_code>`.

-    For documentation contributions, see :ref:`contributing_docs`.
+    For documentation contributions, see :ref:`Contributing Docs <contributing_docs>`.